M'Baye Niang: 2019–20 season

 Niang scored his team's equalizer as Rennes again stunned PSG with a 2–1 win in the second matchday of the 2019–20 Ligue 1 season.

 He scored both of his side's goals, after assists from Brazilian winger Raphinha, in a 2–1 defeat of Angers on 7 December.

 Loan to Al-Ahli

 On 7 February 2021, Niang joined Al-Ahli Saudi FC on a six-month loan deal with an option to buy.

 Auxerre

 On 16 August 2022, Niang signed with Auxerre for one season, with an option to extend.

+Adana Demirspor

+On 9 August 2023, Niang joined Turkish side Adana Demirspor on a 2-year deal, with an optional third year.

+Empoli

+On 31 January 2024, Niang signed with Serie A club Empoli until the end of the season, with a conditional option to extend.
+In half-a-season, he made 14 league appearances and scored 6 goals, including the one against Roma at the 93rd minute of the final matchday of the competition, which helped the team seal 2–1 victory, earn 3 more points, and finish in the 17th place, avoiding relegation at the very last moment.

+Wydad

+On 8 September 2024, Niang joined Botola club Wydad.
+However, he left the club in December of that year after making eight appearances and scoring a total of two goals.

+Sampdoria

+On 15 January 2025, Niang signed with Serie B side Sampdoria a six-month contract.

+Gençlerbirliği

+On 30 August 2025, Niang signed a 2-year contract with Süper Lig side Gençlerbirliği.
+Later that year, on 4 October, he scored his first goal for the club in a 2–2 draw with Alanyaspor.